sonyarianto/karatan/README.md

 - (GET) /external/api/1 => Return JSON data from external API (https://jsonplaceholder.typicode.com/todos)
 - (GET) /external/api/2 => Return JSON data from external hidden API with a bearer token

+## Learn the code

+- The entry point file is on `src/main.rs`, for now that's single file and all logic is all there, no include files for easy to learn.

 ## License

 MIT